My Favorite All-Band Antenna

 Meet the Champion: The Lazy Loop (Sky Hook)

-This antenna is a square horizontal loop, 21m (69') per side, 84m (276') total length.
-Although many people attempt to feed it with coax cable, I prefer to feed it with openwire feedline.
 It requires 4 poles or elevated points and they should be about 10m (33') high.
-I assume it will still work well at lower heights, but I have always installed it at 33 ft.
+I assume it will still work well at lower heights, but I have usually installed it at 33 ft.
+When operating in Andorra in 1979, I had it hanging in trees at about 8m height.
+Performance was still very good.

 The special thing about this antenna is, it has primarily high angle radiation on the low bands, 80 and 40m, yet low angle radiation on the higher bands.
 This makes it great for local communcations on the low bands, and at the same time great for working DX on the high bands.